 - 14. In order to look at the issues in more detail a Member task and finish group was set up to consider changes to the Council's current policy to achieve the necessary improvements in vehicle safety. - 15.
-The Task and Finish Group has met twice, and the proposals put forward by the trade, following these meetings, were for 3 taxi tests a year and a daily vehicle check using paper rather than an App.
+The Task and Finish Group has met twice, and the proposals put forward by the trade, following these meetings, were for three taxi tests a year and a daily vehicle check using paper rather than an App.
 They felt many drivers would not be technically minded and would struggle using an App. - 16.
-Other proposals/issues put forward were for the penalty points scheme to be reviewed as it was felt that the points were not proportionate to the severity of infringements; waiting time when asked to attend for spot checks; drivers to be more severely reprimanded, for example plying for hire and they felt some of our garages were not stringent enough when carrying out taxi tests. - 17.
-Private hire operator's feel that vehicle maintenance should be the responsibility of the driver and vehicle proprietor only.
-They remind their drivers of the need to check their vehicles on a daily basis
+Other proposals/issues put forward were for the penalty points scheme to be reviewed as it was felt that the points were not proportionate to the severity of infringements; waiting time when asked to attend for spot checks; drivers to be more severely reprimanded, for example plying for hire, and they felt some of our garages were not stringent enough when carrying out taxi tests. - 17.
+Private hire operators feel that vehicle maintenance should be the responsibility of the driver and vehicle proprietor only.
+They advised? that they remind their drivers of the need to check their vehicles on a daily basis.
+Contractually bookings are made with operators.
+As part of that they have a responsibility to make sure that the service they are providing is a safe one.
+Whilst the driver should be undertaking the daily checks operators are not absolved from having responsibility for making sure they convey passengers in safe vehicles. - 18.
+The longevity of the failures in taxi tests and the scale of the failures requires a robust and manageable system to be put in place for drivers and operators to check their vehicle each day.
+Paper records can be used but this is open to records not being available on request and relies on drivers to remember to fill them in each day.
+Responsible operators would need to collate these and put robust systems in place to ensure the checks are being done accurately each and every day. - An App would have the advantage of taking the memory out of the equation as any journeys undertaken without checking would be automatically picked up.
+Operators would have the added benefit of being informed of any defects that are picked up immediately and would be able to address those quickly.